portiaAI/steel_thread/README.md

 # 🧵 SteelThread: Agent Evaluation Framework

-**SteelThread** is a flexible evaluation framework built around Portia, designed to support robust **online** and **offline** testing of agentic workflows.
+**SteelThread** is a flexible evaluation framework built around Portia, designed to support robust **evals** and **stream based** testing of agentic workflows.
 It enables configurable datasets, custom metric definitions, LLM-based judging, and stubbed tool behaviors for reproducible and interpretable scoring.

 ---